Improved invariant polytope algorithm and applications: Applications and numerical results

 \subsubsection{Modified invariant polytope algorithm}

-To summarize, we can say that the single-threaded modified invariant polytope algorithm~\ref{alg_modinvpoly} is roughly three times faster than the original algorithm~\cite{GP13,GP16}.
-If the dimension of the matrices is sufficiently large, the parallelised algorithm~\ref{alg_modinvpoly} scales nearly linearly with the number of available threads.
-More precisely \begin{itemize} \item for pairs of random matrices the modified invariant polytope algorithm~\ref{alg_modinvpoly} reports the exact value of the $\JSR$ in reasonable time up to dimension 25, \item for Daubechies matrices the modified invariant polytope algorithm reports the exact value of the $\JSR$ in reasonable time up to dimension 42, \item for non-negative matrices it strongly depends on the problem.
-For random, sparse, non-negative matrices the algorithm works up to dimension $3000$ or higher.
-For the (sparse) matrices arising in the context of code capacities (Section~\ref{sec_capacity}) the algorithm works well only up to dimension $16$. \end{itemize}
+To summarize, we can say that the single-threaded modified invariant polytope algorithm~\ref{alg_modinvpoly} is roughly three times faster than the original invariant polytope algorithm~\ref{alg_invpoly}.
+If the dimension of the matrices is sufficiently large, the parallelised modified invariant polytope algorithm~\ref{alg_modinvpoly} scales nearly linearly with the number of available threads (for at least up to 16 threads).
+More precisely, \begin{itemize} \item for pairs of random matrices the modified invariant polytope algorithm~\ref{alg_modinvpoly} reports the exact value of the $\JSR$ in reasonable time up to dimension 25, \item for Daubechies matrices the modified invariant polytope algorithm reports the exact value of the $\JSR$ in reasonable time up to dimension 42, \item for non-negative matrices it strongly depends on the problem.
+For random, sparse, non-negative matrices the modified invariant polytope algorithm works up to dimension $3000$ or higher.
+For the (sparse) matrices arising in the context of code capacities (Section~\ref{sec_capacity}) the modified invariant polytope algorithm works well only up to dimension $16$.
+On the one hand this is due to the large number of matrices to be considered for these examples, on the other hand the structure of the individual matrices seems to play a role. \end{itemize}